mckinsey/vizro/vizro-core/docs/pages/user_guides/navigation.md

     [NavBar]: ../../assets/user_guides/navigation/nav_bar.png

 Here, the first level of the navigation hierarchy ("Group A" and "Group B") is represented by an icon in a navigation bar, and the second level of the navigation (the pages) is represented by an accordion.
-By default, the icons are from [the Google Material `filter` icons library](https://fonts.google.com/icons?icon.query=filter).
+By default, the set of icons used are the [`filter` icons from the Google Material icons library](https://fonts.google.com/icons?icon.query=filter).

 ## Customizing the navigation bar